Last Modified:21 May 2026

 FAQ: Applying for the Age Pension Through Services Australia

 How do I apply for the Age Pension in Australia?
 Apply online through myGov linked to Centrelink, by phone on 132 300, or in person at a Services Australia service centre.
 The online application through myGov is the fastest method.
-You will need identity documents, financial statements (bank accounts, super, investments, property) and income details.
-Apply up to 13 weeks before you turn 67 late applications are not backdated.
+You’ll need identity documents, financial statements (bank accounts, super, investments, property) and income details.
+Apply up to 13 weeks before you turn 67.
+Late applications are not backdated.

 How long does it take to get approved for the Age Pension?
 Services Australia’s target is 49 days from receipt of all required information.
 Straightforward applications with all documents provided upfront are often processed within 2 to 4 weeks.
 Applications involving investment properties, overseas pensions or SMSF assets can take longer.
 Submitting all documents proactively with the initial application is the most reliable way to minimise processing time.

 Can I apply for the Age Pension before I turn 67?
-Yes, and you should.
+Yes, and it’s generally a good idea to do so.
 You can submit your claim up to 13 weeks before your 67th birthday.
 If your claim is assessed and approved before you turn 67, payments begin on your birthday.
-If you wait until after your birthday to apply, payments start from the date Services Australia receives your claim, not backdated.
-Every week’s delay after turning 67 costs approximately $590 in permanently lost income at the full single rate.
+If you wait until after your birthday to apply, payments start from the date Services Australia receives your claim and are not backdated.
+Every fortnight of delay after turning 67 costs $1,200.90 in permanently lost income at the full single rate.

 What if my Age Pension claim is rejected?
-Check whether the rejection is based on the income test, assets test or residency requirement — the rejection letter must specify the reason.
-If you believe there is an error (incorrect asset valuation, misclassified asset, wrong threshold applied), request an internal review by an Authorised Review Officer through Centrelink, this is free and the fastest path to correction.
+Check whether the rejection is based on the income test, assets test or residency requirement.
+The rejection letter must specify the reason.
+If you believe there is an error (incorrect asset valuation, misclassified asset, wrong threshold applied), request an internal review by an Authorised Review Officer through Centrelink.
+This is free and the fastest path to correction.
 If unsatisfied with that outcome, apply to the Administrative Review Tribunal within 13 weeks.
-Even if you do not qualify today, you can reapply when circumstances change.
+Even if you don’t qualify today, you can reapply when circumstances change.

 What do I have to report after I start receiving the Age Pension?
 You must notify Services Australia within 14 days of any change to your income, assets, relationship status or living arrangements.
 Overseas travel of more than 6 weeks must also be reported.
 Report through myGov, the Express Plus Centrelink app, phone 132 300, or in person.
-Full obligations are listed on Services Australia’s reporting page.
+The full list of obligations is on Services Australia’s reporting page.

-Applying for the Age Pension is one of the most important financial steps in retirement, but it is also just the beginning.
-Understanding how to structure your super drawdowns, manage your assets relative to the thresholds, and maximise the pension you receive over time requires ongoing planning.
+Applying for the Age Pension is one of the most important financial steps in retirement, but the application itself is just the start.
+Understanding how your super drawdowns, asset structure, and timing decisions interact with the Age Pension over time is what makes the difference between getting a small payment and receiving the maximum you’re entitled to.

-For strategies to legitimately improve your pension entitlement, see our guide on legal strategies for super and the Age Pension.
-For how your partner’s income and work affects your combined assessment, see our guide on what happens if your partner works.
-Our pension and Centrelink page covers the assets test, income test and structuring in more detail.
+For more on strategies that can legitimately improve pension entitlement, see our guide on legal strategies for super and the Age Pension.
+For how your partner’s income and work affects your combined assessment, see our guide on whether your partner working affects your pension.
+The Wealthlab pension and Centrelink page covers the assets test, income test and structuring in more detail.

 General Advice Warning